 Our one-year, ACGME-accredited pediatric anesthesiology fellowship training program offers two positions to provide a well-rounded exposure to a wide range of patients in diverse clinical settings, encompassing all of the pediatric surgical and medical subspecialties.
 In addition you will acquire knowledge and skills in pediatric regional anesthesia, pain management, pediatric cardiac anesthesia and critical care.
 We also believe in developing your abilities in teaching, research and the administrative aspects of the specialty.

-Our main facility at Nemours/Alfred I. duPont Hospital for Children includes 12 main ORs, 4 short procedure rooms and off-site locations such as IR, MRI, CT and cath labs.
+Our main facility at Nemours Children’s Hospital, Delaware includes 12 main ORs, 4 short procedure rooms and off-site locations such as IR, MRI, CT and cath labs.

 Some of the major areas of rotation include pediatric cardiac care, pediatric intensive care, pediatric pain management and pediatric presurgical service.